MausamGaikwad/Node.js-Band-Generator/README.md

 npm install
 Run the application:

-bash
 Copy code
 npm start
 Open your browser and go to http://localhost:3000.

 ## How to Use
-Visit the homepage and click "Generate Name" to get a randomly generated band name.
+1. Visit the homepage and click "Generate Name" to get a randomly generated band name.
-Enjoy the creativity and humor in the combinations of adjectives and nouns.
+2. Enjoy the creativity and humor in the combinations of adjectives and nouns.
 ## Dependencies
 Express.js
 EJS